Tutorial: Create a Radius Application

 rad init

 When asked if you want to create a new application select “Yes”.
 This will create a new file named app.bicep in your directory where your application will be defined.
+It will also create a bicepconfig.json file that will contain the necessary setup to use Radius types with Bicep.

 Step 2: Inspect your Application